 Table of Contents

-The CTET Paper 2 Syllabus 2025 has been officially released by CBSE on their website.
-As the CTET 2025 exam for the July cycle approaches, candidates should begin their preparation by thoroughly reviewing the syllabus.
-Understanding the subject-wise syllabus and exam pattern is crucial for those aiming to clear Paper II.
-For more detailed information on the CTET Paper 2 Syllabus 2025, candidates can refer to the article provided.
+The CTET Paper 2 Syllabus 2026 has been officially released by CBSE on its website.
+As the CTET 2025 exam approaches, candidates should begin their preparation by thoroughly reviewing the syllabus.
+Understanding the subject-wise syllabus and exam pattern is important for those aiming to clear Paper II.
+For more detailed information on the CTET Paper 2 Syllabus, candidates can refer to the article provided.

-The CTET Paper 2 Syllabus 2025 is designed to assess candidates’ suitability for Upper Primary Teacher roles (Classes VI to VIII).
+The CTET Paper 2 Syllabus 2026 is designed to assess candidates’ suitability for Upper Primary Teacher roles (Classes VI to VIII).
 Candidates with Paper 2 certification are eligible for teaching positions across India.
-The syllabus is divided into five sections: Child Development and Pedagogy, Language I, Language II, Mathematics & Science, or Social Studies/Social Science, based on the candidate’s specialization.
-It is crucial for candidates to fully understand their chosen subject’s syllabus, whether it’s Social Studies or Mathematics & Science, to prepare effectively.
+The syllabus is divided into five sections: Child Development and Pedagogy, Language I, Language II, Mathematics & Science, and Social Studies/Social Science, based on the candidate’s specialization.
 The syllabus also covers educational psychology, teaching methodologies, and subject-specific skills, ensuring candidates are well-prepared for the challenges of modern classrooms.

 - CTET Exam will be conducted in 2 Parts: CTET Paper 1 & CTET Paper 2.